jbjbjb1/Trello-PM-Tool/Readme.md

 | abc | url | abc | abc | abc| date | abc |

 ## Improvements
+* Issue is it does not capture tasks assigned in other regions to our team, filtering logic needs to be improved
 * trello_exports dataframe needs to be saved back to something global so it can be used for graphical reports
 * Export Excel with tab for each person and unassigned
 * Generate reports of quantities of items under each person by date range